rogerbinns/apsw/doc/build.rst

 ===========

-These instructions show how to build automatically downloading and using the amalgamation.
+These instructions show how to build automatically downloading and using the amalgamation plus other :ref:`extensions`.
 Any existing SQLite on your system is ignored at build time and runtime.
 (Note that you can even use APSW in the same process as a different SQLite is used by other libraries - this happens a lot on Mac.)
 You should follow these instructions with your current directory being where you extracted the APSW source to.

   Windows::

       # Leave out --compile=mingw32 flag if using Microsoft compiler
-    > python setup.py fetch --sqlite build --compile=mingw32 install test
+    > python setup.py fetch --all build --enable-all-extensions --compile=mingw32 install test

   Mac/Linux etc::

-    $ python setup.py fetch --sqlite install test
+    $ python setup.py fetch --all build --enable-all-extensions install test

 .. note::